A Guide to Backpacking Invercargill

 Free Walks in Invercargill

-As any budget traveller will know, making use of the walking trails in any New Zealand city is a great way to see the highlights.
-Here are some of our top recommendations for stretching your legs in Invercargill.
+As any backpacker will know, making use of the walking trails in any New Zealand city is a great way to see the highlights.
+Here are some of our top recommendations for stretching your legs when backpacking Invercargill.

 Sandy Point Domain (5 Minutes to 45 Minutes One Way)